damiva/ServeMSX/README.md

   1. use the file: [ServeMSX.service](ServeMSX.service)
   2. put it to **/etc/systemd/system/**
   3. run command: <pre># systemctl enable ServeMSX && systemctl start ServeMSX</pre>
-- For **OS X** use native service manager Launchd, for example, you can
+- For **OS X** use native service manager Launchd, for example, you can:
   1. use the file: [damia.ServeMSX.daemon.plist](damia.ServeMSX.daemon.plist)
   2. put it to **/Library/LaunchDaemons/**
   3. run command: <pre># launchctl load /Library/LaunchDaemons/damiva.ServeMSX.daemon.plist</pre>